montoyamoraga/tiny-trainable-instruments/README.md

 * [notebooks/](notebooks): Python Jupyter notebooks for processing databases and training models.
 * [scripts/](scripts/): shell scripts.
 * [thesis/](thesis/): Markdown files, image files, PDF files for thesis document.
-* [TinyTrainable](TinyTrainable)): the Arduino software library built for this thesis.
+* TinyTrainable/: the Arduino software library built for this thesis.
 It is included here as a submodule, and the most up-to-date version is on its own standalone repository at [https://github.com/montoyamoraga/TinyTrainable](https://github.com/montoyamoraga/TinyTrainable).
 * [.gitignore](.gitignore): Git file for ignoring.
 * [.gitmodules](.gitmodules): Git file for submodules.
 * [.python-version](.python-version): file for Python module pyenv.